Tennis-Australian Open final 2023: date, time of men's, women's and doubles tennis finals | Sports-Games

 * Barty beat American Danielle Collins 6-3 7-6(2) in the final of the 2022 tournament. * Barty, a three-times Grand Slam winner, did not defend her title in Melbourne after announcing her retirement from tennis last year at age 25.

-WHEN IS THE MEN'S SINGLES FINAL? * The men's singles final will be held on Sunday, Jan.
+WHEN IS THE MEN'S SINGLES FINAL? * Nine-times champion Novak Djokovic will face Stefanos Tsitsipas of Greece in the men's singles final on Sunday, Jan.
 29 at Rod Laver Arena.
 The finalists will be on the court shortly after 0830 GMT (7:30 p.m. local time).

 * Spaniard Nadal fought back from two sets down to beat Russian Medvedev 2-6 6-7(5) 6-4 6-4 7-5 in last year's final. * Nadal's Australian Open title defence ended in a second- round defeat by Mackenzie McDonald.

-WHEN IS THE WOMEN'S DOUBLES FINAL? * The women's doubles final will be held on Sunday, Jan.
-29.
+WHEN IS THE WOMEN'S DOUBLES FINAL? * Krejcikova and Siniakova will once again compete in the women's doubles final on Sunday, Jan.
+29. They will face Japan's Shuko Aoyama and Ena Shibahara.

 * Krejcikova and Siniakova added the Australian Open's women's doubles title to their resume last year with a 6-7(3) 6-4 6-4 win over Anna Danilina and Beatriz Haddad Maia. * The Czech duo also won the U.S. Open and Wimbledon women's doubles titles last year to complete a career 'Golden Slam'.
 They have won six women's doubles Grand Slam titles as a pair, as well as a gold medal at the Tokyo Games.